 When you get back to ground level, you can either walk or take a taxi to Wenshu Monastery.
 It’s about a 40-minute walk or a 10-minute car ride and is located at the northern border of the city centre.

-A trip to a temple is necessary for any China itinerary and the Wenshu Monastery is the most visited one in the city.
+A trip to a temple (or, rather several!) is necessary for any first-time China trip itinerary and the Wenshu Monastery is the most visited one in Chengdu.
 It gives you a chance to learn more about the culture and history of the area.

 The Buddhist temple faces south and features several halls and a towering pagoda.
 When you arrive, you’ll first walk through the Wenshu Pavilion.

 It’s also an active Buddhist temple.
 Depending on when you visit, you may get to hear monks chanting.
 You should also keep an eye out for the monastery cats as they prowl the grounds.

 Make sure that you explore the area around the temple, including the well-manicured gardens and vegetarian restaurant.
 The temple also has its own tea house with traditional Chinese tea ceremonies.